 You may be an Excel wizard, or you may prefer using a Word document to create your content plan.
 Or, you might want to use an app such as Evernote or a list-based tool such as Trello or Asana.
 Or even good old-fashioned pen and paper would do.

 Personally, I use both Trello and a printed calendar template, like the one in the picture below.

 Having a calendar month-to-view layout works really well for me because I can see a full month’s plan on one page.
 And I can print out as many copies of the template as I need to cover off the different platforms I’ll be sharing content on.

 I use Trello to store all my content ideas and put them into order by categorising them.
 Then, once I’ve finalised my ideas, I’ll use the printed template.
 I’ll write in my content intentions on the calendar, plotting them out against the dates I plan to publish.

 Having a digital version of the final content plan in Trello is also really useful for those occasions when I want to view or edit it when I don’t have the printed copy with me.

-If you’d like a blank 2019 calendar template, the version I use for my own content planning, you can grab a free copy (along with my other free downloads for photographers) by signing up here or clicking the image below.
+If you’d like a blank 2019 calendar template – the version I use for my own content planning – you can grab a free copy (along with my other free downloads for photographers) by signing up here or clicking the image below.

 4. Always focus on creating content that adds value